HaxeFoundation/HaxeManual/content/03-type-system.md

   function push(x : T) : Int;
 }
 ```
 Whenever an instance of `Array` is created, its type parameter `T` becomes a [monomorph](types-monomorph).
 That is, it can be bound to any type, but only one at a time.
-This binding can happen
+This binding can happen either:

-* explicitly by invoking the constructor with explicit types (`new Array<String>()`) or
+* explicitly, by invoking the constructor with explicit types (`new Array<String>()`) or
-* implicitly by [type inference](type-system-type-inference), e.g. when invoking `arrayInstance.push("foo")`.
+* implicitly, by [type inference](type-system-type-inference), e.g. when invoking `arrayInstance.push("foo")`.

-Inside the definition of a class with type parameters, these type parameters are an unspecific type.
+Inside the definition of a class with type parameters, the type parameters are an unspecific type.
 Unless [constraints](type-system-type-parameter-constraints) are added, the compiler has to assume that the type parameters could be used with any type.
-As a consequence, it is not possible to access fields of type parameters or [cast](expression-cast) to a type parameter type.
-It is also not possible to create a new instance of a type parameter type, unless the type parameter is [generic](type-system-generic) and constrained accordingly.
+As a consequence, it is not possible to access the fields of type parameters or [cast](expression-cast) to a type parameter type.
+It is also not possible to create a new instance of a type parameter type unless the type parameter is [generic](type-system-generic) and constrained accordingly.

 The following table shows where type parameters are allowed: